alf-p-steinbach/coding-interview-problems/001!minimum-missing-positive/discussion.md

 >All tests completed successfully.
 >~~~

-O(*n*×log *n*) time won’t do for a solution.
-But the above code is sufficiently simple to believe that it produces the correct answer for any arbitrary array contents, whatever data you throw at it.
+But the sorting uses O(*n*×log *n*) time, which won’t do for a solution.
+On the third and gripping hand the above code is sufficiently simple to believe that it produces the correct answer for any arbitrary array contents, whatever data you throw at it.
 And so this code ***can be used as a reference*** for testing and gaining confidence in other solution attempts, for example for testing with longer sequences of dynamically generated random numbers.

 This is a general technique for big O challenges.